Skip to main content

 Snake River

-Stretching 1,080 miles (1,735 kilometers) from Yellowstone National Park to the Oregon border, the Snake River is one of North America's longest rivers.
-It serves an important role in the ecosystem as a home for tons of wildlife, including wild salmon.
-It's also a top location for water recreation like rafting, fishing, and kayaking.
+The Snake River is one of North America's longest rivers, stretching 1,080 miles (1,740 kilometers) from Yellowstone National Park to the Oregon border.
+It serves an important role in the ecosystem as a home for a wide variety of wildlife—including wild salmon, moose, deer, otters, and eagles—and is subsequently a top destination for photographers.
+It's also a popular spot for water recreation, such as boating, white-water rafting, fishing, and kayaking.

 One of the most popular ways to enjoy the river's rushing white water is rafting through Snake River Canyon.
 Join a guide on a Snake River tour to safely navigate Class III rapids from Jackson Hole in Wyoming, or head out on a trip from Grand Teton National Park for amazing mountain views.